vcastellm/dripper/README.md

 - Do not download a package if already in `$SRC_PATH`.
 - Uninstaller.
 - Detect already installed `packages`.
-- Do not override `stow` command and use a proxy.
-At this moment if you need to use `GNU Stow` you can do it by using `stow_local`.
 - Do not allow to link the same package with different versions.